On the non-existence of elements of Kervaire invariant one

 \subsubsection{Indexed monoidal products and pushouts}

 The homotopy theoretic properties of the norm depend on a formula for the indexed monoidal product of a pushout.
-We describe here the absolute case, and leave it to the reader to work out the fiberwise analogue.
+We describe here the absolute case.
+The fiberwise analogue is spelled out in \S\ref{sec:very-flat-diagrams}.

 Suppose that $(\cat C,\otimes)$ is a closed symmetric monoidal category with finite colimits, and let $I$ be a finite set.
 For $X\in \cat C^{I}$ write $X^{\otimes I}$ for the iterated monoidal product.
 Suppose we are given a pushout diagram

 in $\cat C^{I}$.
 We wish to express $Y^{\otimes I}$ as an iterated pushout.
 Since the coequalizer diagram

 can be completed to a reflexive coequalizer, the sequence

 is a coequalizer (Proposition~\ref{thm:147}).
 Using the distributivity law of \S\ref{sec:distributive-laws} this can be re-written as